Crash Tested Gates, Bollards, Barriers and Blockers – PAS 68

 BSI is the business standards company that helps organizations all over the world make excellence a habit.
 For more than a century they have been challenging mediocrity and complacency to help embed excellence into the way people and products work.
 They show businesses how to improve performance, reduce risk and achieve sustainable growth.

 BSI PAS 68 stands for Publicly Available Specification (PAS) for vehicle security barriers.
 It has been the UK’s standard and recognised security industry’s standard for HVM (Hostile Vehicle Mitigation) equipment.
-It is the benchmark in which perimeter security equipment is tested as part of the ongoing research to prevent VBIED (Vehicle Born Improvised Explosive Device) attacks.
+It is the benchmark in which perimeter security equipment is tested as part of the ongoing research to prevent VBIED (Vehicle Borne Improvised Explosive Device) attacks.

 Performance Ratings and Results